 Use Home Automation to Your Advantage

 In our Vacation Security System To-Do List, we discussed the importance of making your house look at least potentially occupied at all times.
 Installing some basic home automation devices can help you accomplish this task.
-If you have a security system with an interactive cellular dialer, such as ours powered by Alarm.com, you can easily add these smart home features to protect your home.
+If you have a security system with an interactive cellular dialer, such as ours powered by Alarm.com, you can easily add these smart home features.
 Smart lights, for example, provide you many opportunities to make your home look occupied.
 You can turn lights on and off in real time with your smartphone while you are away.
 Additionally, these lights allow you to create time schedules to turn them on and off.
 Or, if you find this too predictable, you can set up a randomized light schedule.

 Install Smart Home Cameras to Keep an Eye Out